Acellera/acegen-open/README.md

 ## Citation

-If you use ACEGEN on your work, please refer to this BibTeX entry to cite it:
+If you use ACEGEN in your work, please refer to this BibTeX entry to cite it:

 ```
 @article{bou2024acegen,